CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/manual-and-backflush-issue-type-configuration.md

 # Manual and Backflush Issue type Configuration

+In inventory management, configuring issue types correctly ensures smooth material handling in production and warehouse operations.
+This document outlines the behavior of different issue types—Manual and Backflush—detailing how they impact batch selection and processing.
+Understanding these settings helps streamline operations and maintain accurate inventory tracking.

+---

 ## Manual Issue Method

-The table below charts the combination between Issue Type and Issue Behavior:
+The table below illustrates the interaction between Issue Type and Issue Behavior:

-- Yes = the batch is listed within the Batch Number Selection form,
+- **Yes**: the batch is listed within the Batch Number Selection form.

-- No = the batch is not listed within the Batch Number Selection form,
+- **No**: the batch is not listed within the Batch Number Selection form.

-- Display = the batch is displayed and cannot be issued within the Batch Number Selection form.
+- **Display**: the batch is visible but cannot be issued within the Batch Number Selection form.

 |   Issue Type   | Issue Behavior |   Issue Behavior   | Issue Behavior |    Issue Behavior    |     Issue Type     |     Issue Type     |
 | :------------: | :------------: | :----------------: | :------------: | :------------------: | :----------------: | :----------------: |